Achintya Bheda Abheda: Acintya and Anirvacaniya

-In Advaita Vedanata, the concept of anirvacaniya refers to the inexpressible nature of the world; it is neither real nor unreal.
+In Advaita Vedanta, the concept of anirvacaniya refers to the inexpressible nature of the world; it is neither real nor unreal.
 Thus, anirvacaniya is an ontological category.
 In comparison, acintya refers to the inconceivability of Bhagavan and his shaktis being different from each other, but at the same time being the same.
-This does not negate the reality of both.
+This does not negate the reality of either.